Increased throughput, improved patient comfort

 Reasons for upgrading to transnasal

 Many hospitals face a large backlog of endoscopic procedures due to the COVID-19 pandemic.
-Offering new techniques such as TNE (transnasal endoscopy) can improve the procedural and hospital efficiency, whilst enhancing the patient experience is, today, more vital then ever.
+Offering new techniques such as TNE (transnasal endoscopy) can improve the procedural and hospital efficiency, whilst enhancing the patient experience is, today, more vital than ever.

 Transnasal endoscopy represents an effective alternative technique for diagnostic gastroscopy using ultrathin gastroscopes.
 It can be performed by trained nurses outside of the traditional endoscopy room – potentially freeing up space for complex therapeutic procedures.
 Additional major benefits for the patients are that they do not require sedation, minimising the overall risk of the procedure and recovery times.Discuss your options with us